 Exchange of GBON observations through WIS 2.0 will be regulated by the Manual on the WMO Information System (WMO-No. 1060), Volume II.

-11.7 GBON-specific metadata in Oscar/Surface

-11.7.1 Introduction

-OSCAR/Surface is the official source of information for WIGOS metadata from all surface-based stations/platforms, in accordance with the Manual on the WIGOS and with the WIGOS Metadata Standard (WMO-No. 1192).
+11.7 GBON-specific metadata in Oscar/SurfaceOSCAR/Surface is the official source of information for WIGOS metadata from all surface-based stations/platforms, in accordance with the Manual on the WIGOS and with the WIGOS Metadata Standard (WMO-No. 1192).
 The repository serves to record and retain all current and historical WIGOS metadata.

 GBON stations are identified in OSCAR/Surface by linking a station with the GBON programme/network affiliation.
 GBON stations are displayed in OSCAR/Surface.

-Guidance on how to assign the stations to GBON and search for them is available in the OSCAR/Surface User Manual is available online, in six WMO languages; the present section is not intended to repeat/duplicate that manual, but rather to provide specific guidance related to GBON stations registered or to be registered in OSCAR/Surface.
+Guidance on how to assign the stations to GBON and search for them is available in the OSCAR/Surface User Manual is available online, in six WMO languages.